-August 4, 2011 (updated January 1, 2016)
+August 4, 2011 (updated April 1, 2020)

 We hear the term daytrading get thrown around very loosely and it has come to mean the entering and exiting of the same trade in a short period of time or at least within the same day.
-In the stock market they are legally referred to as Pattern Daytraders and need a minimum account size of $25,000, but futures daytraders do not fall under this regulation and can open an account with as little as $3,000.
+In the stock market they are legally referred to as Pattern Daytraders and need a minimum account size of $25,000, but futures daytraders do not fall under this regulation and can open an account with as little as $3,000 ($500 for Micros).
 Also, in the news it is frequently used in reference to stock trading where its definition may not be as important, but when we talk about a daytrade in futures trading it is a very specific term and has significant ramifications on your allowed margins and therefore the number of contracts you can trade.
 Margin is the minimum amount of money you need to have in your account to be able to enter a position.
 At this point it is enough to say that margins on positions held overnight or past the market close generally have much higher requirements than trades just done as a daytrade, so it is important to understand exactly what qualifies as a daytrade.
-In order for a futures trade to qualify as a daytrade you must exit it before the market closes, which in the case of the Emini S&P (ES) is 3:15p & 4:00p CDT.
+In order for a futures trade to qualify as a daytrade you must exit it before the market closes, which in the case of the Emini S&P (ES and MES) is 4:00p CDT.

-So, if you buy an Emini S&P at 10:00am make sure you sell it before the market closes at 3:15p and 4:00p, and it is probably not a good idea to wait until the last second in case your clock is off or you have a computer issue.
+So, if you buy an Emini S&P at 10:00am make sure you sell it before the market closes at 4:00p, and it is probably not a good idea to wait until the last second in case your clock is off or you have a computer issue.
 Although overnight margins are set in stone by the exchanges, daytrade margins can be set by your brokerage firm, which means the Emini S&P daytrade margin will vary from broker-to-broker.

-As an accounting note, any trades done after 4:00p are considered apart of the next days’ business and will show up on your brokerage statement as such.
-This totals almost 23 hours of trading after you take out the two closed sessions, that you are allowed to “daytrade” with ApexFutures.
+As an accounting note, any trades done after 4:00p are considered a part of the next days’ business and will show up on your brokerage statement as such.
+This totals 23 hours of trading after you take out the two closed sessions, that you are allowed to “daytrade” with ApexFutures.
 On Sunday the market reopens at 5:00p and will trade until the close of Monday at 4:00p.
-If you remember anything from this lesson it is to make sure you do not have a position going into the 3:15p or 4:00p close if you want to be using daytrade margins for the Emini.
+If you remember anything from this lesson it is to make sure you do not have a position going into the 4:00p close if you want to be using daytrade margins for the Emini.

 Lower margins are not the only advantage to daytrading, most people would agree that doing a daytrade has many advantages over doing a position trade.
 The reasons are you may not be exposing yourself to possible violent moves overnight, gap openings and poor fills during less liquid times and will probably sleep better at night knowing that you do not have an open position.
 So, this is another good reason to not take a position “home with you.”

-One warning I need to give you in regards to using lower margins and then trading more contracts is that obviously the more leverage you are using (the more contracts you trade per amount in your account) the wilder the swings in your account balance, this is a good thing when you are trading well, but a very bad thing when your are not.
+One warning I need to give you in regards to using lower margins and then trading more contracts is that obviously the more leverage you are using (the more contracts you trade per amount in your account) the wilder the swings in your account balance, this is a good thing when you are futures trading well, but a very bad thing when your are not.
 So, remember you do not have to trade the maximum allowable contracts that your daytrade margins allow, you should just trade what you are comfortable with and what makes good money management sense.